ashuppal/ashuppal.github.io/reading-notes/Class 201 Reading Notes.md

 How does this topic connect with your long term goals?
 As I want to become Full stack developer, understanding how each element affects the display of your webpage/app is really improtant to understand.
 It is important for creating websites that look good and are also user friendly.

+###Read class09###

+###HTML Forms###
+Why are forms so important in web development?
+Web forms are a very powerful tool for interacting with users.
+They are mainly used for collecting data from users, or allowing them to control a user interface.

+When designing a form, what are some key things to keep in mind when it comes to user experience?(https://blog.hubspot.com/) Few key elements to remember while desigining a form are
+1. Be simple and straightforward.
+2.Arrange your form fields from easiest to hardest.
+3.Use inline form field validation.
+4. Align text to the left.
+5.Clearly title your form.
+6.Use auto-fill browsers etc.

+List 5 form elements and explain their importance.
+The <label> element defines a label for several form elements.
+The <select> element defines a drop-down list
+The <input> element can be displayed in several ways, depending on the type attribute.
+The <option> elements defines an option that can be selected.
+The <textarea> element defines a multi-line input field

+###Introduction To Events###

+How would you describe events to a non-technical friend?
+Event is something that happens when the user fdoes something.For example, in an airport, when the runway is clear for take off, a signal is communicated to the pilot.
+As a result, the plane can safely take off.

+When using the addEventListener() method, what 2 arguments will you need to provide?
+The 2 arguments we need to provide are "type" and "listener".

+Describe the event object.
+Why is the target within the event object useful?(w3Schools) An event, like a button click, is represented as an object.
+When the user generates an event, the system creates an event object which is then sent to the listener that has been registered for the GUI component.
+Then, a method in the listener object is invoked.
+The target property of the event object is always a reference to the element the event occurred upon.

+What is the difference between event bubbling and event capturing?
+Event Capturing is opposite to event bubbling, where in event capturing, an event moves from the outermost element to the target.
+Otherwise, in case of event bubbling, the event movement begins from the target to the outermost element in the file.